-Credit risk is the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group and arises from cash and cash equivalents, favourable derivative financial instruments and deposits held with banks and financial institutions, and outstanding loans and receivables.
+Credit risk is the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company and arises from cash and cash equivalents, favourable derivative financial instruments and deposits held with banks and financial institutions, and outstanding loans and receivables.
 The Group sets global counterparty limits for each of its banking and investment counterparties based on long-term credit ratings from Standard and Poor's and Moody's Investor Services ("Moody's").
 Usage of these limits is monitored daily and Corporate Treasury actively manages its exposure to credit risk, reducing surplus cash balances wherever possible.

-There are no financial assets that are past due or impaired as at 31 December 2022 (2021: £nil).
+There are no financial assets that are past due or impaired as at 31 December 2023 (2022: £nil).

-The Company did not hold any collateral as security or obtained other credit enhancements as at 31 December 2022 (2021: £nil).
+The Company did not hold any collateral as security or obtained other credit enhancements as at 31 December 2023 (2022: £nil).

-The Company considers its maximum exposure to credit risk at 31 December 2022, without taking into account any collateral held or other credit enhancements, to be £12,144,567,000 (2021: £15,757,047,000) being the total of the Company's financial assets of which the balances are all held within the GSK Group.
+The Company considers its maximum exposure to credit risk as at 31 December 2023, without taking into account any collateral held or other credit enhancements, to be £9,936,125,000 (2022: £12,144,565,000) being the total of the Company's financial assets (excluding cash) of which the balances are all held within the GSK Group.